Landour: Tourism

 Architecturally speaking, Landour is akin to other Raj-era hill stations of Northern India.
-Since Mussoorie-Landour never rivalled Shimla in administrative, political or military terms, there are few 'grand official buildings' to speak of.
+Since Mussoorie-Landour never rivalled Shimla in administrative, political or military terms, there are few grand official buildings.
 The private homes are largely the common Raj-era pastiches, with pitched roofs (often painted a dull red) and large verandahs, important given the heavy monsoons.
 Most houses contain architectural echoes both of Home Counties England and of the resort towns of the Scottish Highlands.
 Many have well-kept gardens.

-About the only "architecturally significant" building was The Castle on the aptly named Castle Hill, now part of Survey of India, where the deposed boy-king Duleep Singh of Punjab, the son of the iconic Maharaja Ranjit Singh, was often "kept" for convalescent purposes between 1849 and 1853.
+About the only architecturally significant building was The Castle on the aptly named Castle Hill, now part of Survey of India, where the deposed boy-king Duleep Singh of Punjab, the son of the iconic Maharaja Ranjit Singh, was often kept for convalescent purposes between 1849 and 1853.
 (The Castle was heavily modified in an ad hoc manner over the decades, rendering it unrecognizable as compared to early photographs).
 The Amir of Afghanistan too was in the town in quasi-exile at various times in the early 20th century as Raj officials engaged in their customary machinations of map-drawing and re-drawing across the Subcontinent.

 A prominent local landmark was the Clock Tower at the start of Landour Bazaar.
 It was of little architectural merit, but informally marked the boundary between Landour and Mussoorie (others say it is the former Picture Palace movie theater a bit lower down).
 Demolished in 2011, the tower is expected to be rebuilt sometime in the future, having been delayed by local political wrangling.

 Landour has four Raj-era churches, two of them distinctly Indo-Gothic in style.
 Of the four, two remain very much in use: Kellogg Church (built 1903, once American Presbyterian, now non-denominational, and also home to the Landour Language School) and the St. Paul's Church (built 1840, once Anglican, now non-denominational) in Char Dukan, where Jim Corbett's parents, Christopher and Mary Corbett, married on 13 October 1859.
-A third Methodist church in Landour Bazaar fell into disuse after the Raj ended and was eventually seized by squatters for commercial purposes by way of 'kabza'.
-The fourth church is the once-Anglican St. Peter's Church, latterly Catholic, and now is disuse and occupied by squatters apparently with the 'permission' of the church committee; it is atop Landour hill.
+A third Methodist church in Landour Bazaar fell into disuse after the Raj ended and was eventually seized by squatters for commercial purposes by way of kabza.
+The fourth church is the once-Anglican St. Peter's Church, latterly Catholic; it is located atop Landour hill and is now in disuse.

 Issues

 Deforestation

 Deforestation itself dates from British times.
-There was also an early myth that "Indian forests are full of germs, which European constitutions cannot take"; clear-felling (clear-cutting) was the answer, as even a casual observer can still see, except in the Cantonment, thanks to the 1924 Act (see above).
-Many reforestation initiatives began in various hill stations in the late 19th century, thanks to some enlightened Raj administrators, but not in Mussoorie.
-Of late, the Indian Army has done yeoman service via its 'Eco-Battalions' in terms of re-forestation.
+There was also an early myth that "Indian forests are full of germs, which European constitutions cannot take"; clear-felling, also known as clear-cutting, was the answer, except in the Cantonment due to the 1924 Act.
+Many reforestation initiatives began in various hill stations in the late 19th century at the initiative of various Raj administrators, but not in Mussoorie.
+Of late, the Indian Army has done yeoman service via its Eco-Battalions in terms of re-forestation.